Steps to a Credential

 - Continuing verification from instructors of positive dispositions characteristic of the teaching profession (emotional stability, strong interpersonal relations, good mental and physical health, and other character standards listed on the application)

 - Successful completion of fieldwork and clinical practice.
-Traditionally, clinical practice is met through student teaching with a master teacher, but candidates who hold a contracted teaching position may request approval to complete clinical practice in their own classrooms.
+Traditionally, clinical practice is met through student teaching with a cooperating teacher, but candidates who hold a contracted teaching position may request approval to complete clinical practice in their own classrooms.

 - Prior to applying for a preliminary credential, candidates must: